smirarab/ASTRAL/astral-tutorial.md

 ---------------

 ### Memory:
-For big datasets (say more than 100 taxon) increasing the memory available to Java can result in speed up.
-Note that you should give Java only as much as free memory you have available on your machine.
-So, for example, if you have 3GB of free memory, you can invoke ASTRAL using the following command to make all the 3GB available to Java:
+For big datasets (say more than 100 taxon) increasing the memory available to Java might be necessary.
+Note that you should never give Java more memory than what you have available on your machine.
+So, for example, if you have 4GB of free memory, you can invoke ASTRAL using the following command to make 3GB available to Java:

 ```
 java -Xmx3000M -jar astral.4.4.4.jar -i in.tree